-Aggregation time Δt : Schrön et al. (2018b) suggests that the typical temporal resolution of standard stationary detectors is in the range of 3 to 12 h, depending on detector technology and site conditions.
+Schrön et al. (2018b) suggests that the typical temporal resolution of standard stationary detectors is in the range of 3 to 12 h, depending on detector technology and site conditions.
 Bogena et al. (2013) and Fersch et al. (2020) use longer aggregation intervals of 24 h.
 For our study, we display results for values of 1, 6, 12 and 24 h.
-Longer aggregation times are not recommended from a hydrological perspective, since they would commonly imply too high a change of the observed variable during that interval (e.g. by rainfall or drying and respective change in R).
+Longer aggregation times are not recommended from a hydrological perspective, since they would commonly imply too high a change of the observed variable during that is travely (successful to a longer display result is a longer in P).

+that interval (e.g. rainfall or drying and respective change in R).

-For a subsequent evaluation of the feasibility for a specific case, we use the setting listed in line 6 of Tab.
-3, i.e. the measurement using the prototype directional detector described in section 1.2 with R_1 =2100 counts h^{-1} , ΔR =0.4.
+For a subsequent evaluation of the feasibility for a specific case, we use the setting listed in line 2 of Tab.
+2, i.e. the measurement using the prototype directional detector described in section 1.2, i.e. $R_1$ =2100 counts h-1, $\Delta R$ =0.4.